simoncozens/fonts-and-layout/features-2.md

       # But could be matched here.
     }

-When performing contextual substitutions, you may only be interested in certain kinds of glyph.
+We can combine contextual substitutions with lookup flags for situations when we want the context to only be interested in certain kinds of glyph.
 For example, the Arabic font [Amiri](https://github.com/alif-type/amiri) has an optional stylistic feature whereby if the letter beh follows a waw or rah (for example, in the word ربن - the name "Rabban", or the word "ribbon" in Urdu) then the nukta on the beh is dropped down:

 ![](features/amiri-beh.png)